mattdfloyd/ArtisanExtended/README.md

 * db:name // You can change the DB Name in .env with this command
 * db:password // You can change the DB Password in .env with this command
 * db:user // You can change the DB User in .env with this command
+* db:check // You can use this command to check your database connection
 ```

 ### Explanation